MashMaleLLO/Analytics_and_Prediction_System_for_CE_Curriculum_administrators/README.md

-# This Repository kept a Document for APS_CE projetc.
+# This Repository kept a Document for APS_CE project.